dcustovic/music-tracker/README.md

 # music-tracker
-Fullstack app for adding songs & tabs using Vue, Express, MySQL
+Fullstack app for adding songs & tabs using Vue, Express & MySQL

 # How to use
 You must have Node.js installed.